 ART.
 292. Traveling expenses.-Traveling expenses, as ordinarily understood, include railroad fares and meals and lodging.
 If the trip is undertaken for other than business purposes, such railroad fares are personal expenses and such meals and lodging are living expenses.
-If the trip is on business, the railroad fares become business instead of personal expenses, but the meals and lodging continue to be living expenses and are not deductible in computing net income. (a) If, then, an individual whose business requires him to travel receives a salary as full compensation for his services, without reimbursement of traveling expenses, his expenses for railroad fares, but not for meals and lodging, are deductible from gross income. (b) If such an individual receives a salary and is also repaid his actual traveling expenses, no part of such expenses is deductible from gross income and no part of such repayment is returnable as income. (c) If such an individual receives a salary and also an allowance for meals and lodging, as, for example, a per diem allowance in lieu of subsistence, any excess of the cost of such meals and lodging over the allowance is not deductible, but any excess of the allowance over the actual expenses is taxable income.
+If the trip is on business, the reasonable and necessary traveling expenses, including railroad fares, and meals and lodging in an amount in excess of any expenditures ordinarily required for such purposes when at home, become business instead of personal expenses. (a) If, then, an individual whose business requires him to travel receives a salary as full compensation for his services, without reimbursement for traveling expenses, or is employed on a commission basis with no expense allowance, his expenses for railroad fares, and expenses for meals and lodging in an amount in excess of any expenditures ordinarily required for such purposes when at home, are deductible from gross income. (b) If an individual receives a salary and is also repaid his actual traveling expenses, he shall include in gross income an amount thereof equal to the ordinary expenditures required for meals and lodging when at home, as such amount is held to be additional compensation to the taxpayer. (c) If an individual receives a salary and also an allowance for meals and lodging, as, for example, a per diem allowance in lieu of subsistence, any excess of the cost of such meals and lodging over the sum of the allowance and the ordinary expenditures required for such purposes when at home, is deductible, but any excess of the allowance over the difference between such expenses and such ordinary expenditures is taxable income.
 Congressmen and others who receive a mileage allowance for railroad fares should return as income any excess of such allowance over their actual expenses for such fares.
 A payment for the use of a sample room at a hotel for the display of goods is a business expense.
+This contemplates that only such expenses as are reasonable and necessary in the conduct of the business and directly attributable to it may be deducted.
+A taxpayer claiming the benefit of the deductions referred to herein must attach to his return a statement showing (1) the nature of the business in which engaged; (2) number of days away from home during the calendar year on account of business; (3) number of members in taxpayer's family dependent upon him for support; (4) average monthly expense incident to meals and lodging for entire family, including taxpayer himself when at home; (5) average monthly expense incident to meals and lodging when at home if taxpayer has no family; (6) total amount of expenses incident to meals and lodging while absent from home on business during taxable year; (7) total amount of excess expenditures incident to meals and lodging while traveling on business and claimed as a deduction; (8) total amount of other expenses incident to travel and claimed as a deduction.